hpc-io/pdc/docs/source/getting_started.rst

 .. note::
 	If you are trying to compile PDC on your Mac, ``LibUUID`` needs to be installed on your MacOS first.
 Simple use ``brew install ossp-uuid`` to install it.
+	If you are trying to compile PDC on Linux, you should also make sure ``LibUUID`` is installed on your system.
+If not, you can install it with ``sudo apt-get install uuid-dev`` on Ubuntu or ``yum install libuuid-devel`` on CentOS.

 Test Your PDC Installation
 --------------------------